ethz-asl/rovio/README.md

 ### Further notes ###
 * Camera matrix and distortion parameters should be provided by a yaml file or loaded through rosparam
 * The cfg/rovio.info provides most parameters for rovio.
 The camera extrinsics qCM (quaternion from IMU to camera frame, JPL-convention) and MrMC (Translation between IMU and Camera expressed in the IMU frame) should also be set there.
 They are being estimated during runtime so only a rough guess should be sufficient.
+* Especially for application with little motion fixing the IMU-camera extrinsics can be beneficial.
+This can be done by setting the parameter doVECalibration to false.
+Please be carefull that the overall robustness and accuracy can be very sensitive to bad extrinsic calibrations.